-In July 2018, Premier John Horgan announced that key Government of BC projects will be constructed using a Community Benefits Agreement.
+Premier John Horgan and the Government of BC are committed to delivering their key infrastructure projects under a Community Benefits Agreement.

-The Agreement will start with the Pattullo Bridge replacement in Metro Vancouver, scheduled to begin later in 2019.
+The Agreement will come into force with the Pattullo Bridge replacement in Metro Vancouver, scheduled to begin later in 2019.
 The Agreement requires employers to hire locally, provide apprenticeship training, and give Indigenous people and women new opportunities to succeed in well-paid jobs.

-The announcement was good news for workers and communities.
+This is good news for workers and communities.
 The adoption of the Agreement in 2018 followed a year-long campaign by IUOE Local 115 and the BC Building Trades.

 The BC Community Benefits Agreement will support:

 Local Hire.
 Local workers and local companies are guaranteed a full and fair opportunity to benefit from government-funded projects, with a special commitment to hiring workers within a 100 kilometre radius of the construction site.